Easy Creamy Old Fashioned Potato Soup Recipe in 30 Minutes

 I love this soup because it doesn’t rely on garnishes to be awesome.
 I feel like a lot of potato soup recipes I’ve tried are kind of ho-hum, but then you add cheese and bacon and it’s fine.
 Good enough.

-Creamy Potato Soup Recipe Ingredients
+Creamy Potato Soup ingredients

 This recipe is so stupid easy.
 I’ll take you through it step by step!
 Here are the ingredients you need (full recipe and instructions in the recipe card below!)